predixdesignsystem/px-widths-responsive-design/README.md

 ## Dependencies

-Px's Widths Responsive module depends on one other Px and one other inuitcss modules:
+The `px-widths-responsive-design` module depends on one other Px module and one other inuitcss module:

 * [tools.responsive](https://github.com/inuitcss/tools.responsive)
 * [px-widths-design](https://github.com/PredixDev/px-widths-design)

-## Upstream dependency
+## Upstream dependencies

-The Widths Responsive module is also an upstream dependency in this meta kit:
+The `px-widths-responsive-design` module is also an upstream dependency in this meta kit:

 * [px-starter-kit-design](https://github.com/PredixDev/px-starter-kit-design)